 During the procedure, your surgeon will take a small piece of tissue from your intestine and add it to the wall of your bladder.
 This enables your bladder to store more urine.

 Following the surgery, you may be able to urinate normally.
 In some cases, people who undergo this procedure are no longer able to pass urine and will need to use a catheter to empty their bladder.

 In this procedure, the ureters, the tubes that lead from the kidneys to the bladder, are rerouted to bypass the bladder.
 The tubes will lead to the outside of your body through the abdominal wall.
 Urine is collected in a bag worn on the abdomen, called an ostomy bag.
 The bag requires simple maintenance, and you’ll still be able to work and participate in a variety of physical activities.

 You don’t need a bladder to live, but your doctor won’t remove it unless there is no other medical option to provide you with relief.
 If your medical condition warrants removal of your bladder, urinary diversion will be used to reroute the flow of urine from the kidneys to the outside of your body.
 You’ll need to use an abdominal ostomy bag from this point forward.

 Most people fully recover from bladder surgery and are able to return to normal activities.
 However, all surgery comes with risks, including:

 - problems with anesthesia

 Before considering surgery, your doctor likely will try less invasive treatments.
-They may recommend fluid and dietary changes or pelvic muscle exercises.
+They may recommend fluid and dietary changes and pelvic muscle exercises.

-In many cases, patients are able to successfully retrain the bladder to function better.
-In bladder training, you practice delaying urination to build longer time intervals or schedule urination for appropriate intervals.
+In many cases, people are able to retrain their bladders to function better.
+In bladder training, you practice delaying urination to build longer time intervals, or schedule urination for appropriate intervals.

-Your doctor may also prescribe medication to relax the bladder.
+Your doctor may also prescribe medication to relax your bladder.
 Intermittent catheterization is another alternative.